 People tend to think that animals show love by licking us.
 But is this really true?
 Is there another reason why they obsessively like to lick those around them?
-Dogs are better know for their wet, slobbering kisses, whilst a cats lick is a completely different experience.
-Irrelevant of your cats breed, all cats like to lick.
+Dogs are better known for their wet, slobbering kisses, whilst a cat's lick is a completely different experience.
+Irrelevant of your cat's breed, all cats like to lick.

 Read on to find out other reasons why cats like to lick and why their tongues are rough.

-To mark you with their scent
+Territorial and marking you with their scent

 Cats love to lick the hands of someone that has been sweating and their skin is salty.
 Of if they have been handling any kind of meat or fish, then your cat will not be able to resist a good lick!

-The kitten remembers this behaviour and it makes them feel safe and so sometimes they will exhibit the same behaviour to themselves and other cats as a sign of affection.
+After a kitten is born their mother starts the grooming produce immediately which helps stimulate breathing and get their digestive system going and to also show them how to groom themselves.
+From then on the kitten remembers this behaviour and it makes them feel safe and so sometimes they will exhibit the same behaviour to themselves and other cats as a sign of affection.

-Cats that get on with each other will take great pleasure in grooming one another.
+Its also known that cats that get on with each other will take great pleasure in grooming one another.